michelle-lieng/ai-colour-analysis/README.md

 ## Overview

 The Colour Analysis App is a simple web application that allows users to take a picture and analyse the colors of their eyes, hair, and skin.
-The app extracts the color hex codes from the image and provides a detailed color analysis using a language model.
+The app extracts the color hex codes from the image and provides a detailed color analysis using a language model [at the moment using gemini-2.0-flash].

 ## Demo